sathish-t/nanopore-mod-course/materials/base-mod-detection.md

 We run the reference-anchored modification caller `DNAscent detect` here.
-The program takes alignment information from the bam file, a reference genome, and the raw nanopore currents as inputs and outputs the probability of modification per thymidine per sequenced strand in a `.detect` format, which is very similar to the TSV (tab-separated values) format.
+The program takes alignment information from the bam file, a reference genome, and the raw nanopore currents as inputs and outputs the probability of modification per thymidine per sequenced strand in a `.mod.bam` format, which is just the BAM format with some tags that stored modification information.
 The program uses a machine-learning approach where model parameters learned previously represent differences in nanopore current characteristics between thymidine and BrdU.